ThermIQ/thermiq_mqtt-ha/README.md

 #### Lovelace Configuration:
-The file [lovelace_config.yaml](https://github.com/ThermIQ/thermiq_mqtt-ha/blob/master/lovelace_config.yaml) contains a complete setup of all available variables.
+The file [lovelace_config.yaml](https://github.com/ThermIQ/thermiq_mqtt-ha/blob/master/lovelace_config.yaml) contains a status view and a comprehensive set of variables.
+The lovelace_config.yaml should be inserted in the lovelace raw configuration editor.
 A short example could look like:

 ```yaml
 # ################################################